Skip to main content

 Frequently Asked Questions

-Does canceling in Shopify update the order status in Zest?
+Does canceling in my ecommerce platform update the order status in Zest?

-No. Canceling or voiding an order in Shopify does not automatically update anything in Zest.
-You may see status indicators in your Zest dashboard that appear to require action even after a Shopify cancellation — this is a known limitation.
+No. Canceling or voiding an order in your ecommerce platform does not automatically update anything in Zest.
+You may see status indicators in your Zest dashboard that appear to require action even after a cancellation in your ecommerce platform — this is a known limitation.
 Always manage order status changes in both systems independently.

 A Child Order was deleted before fulfillment.
 What do I do?